So I moved slower - for 2 reasons.

 Cindy Foley - Teaching art or teaching to think like an artist?

-I was feeling nervous about the innovations I was contemplating as it went against the reality of current practise.
+I was feeling nervous about the innovations I was contemplating as it opposed the reality of current practise in our classrooms.
 I had been fortunate to attend an inspiring key note talk by Professor Welby Ings from AUT at a previous art teacher conference, and was glad to find that in his book - Disobedient Teaching, he argues that positive disobedience is a fundamental teaching behaviour among successful practitioners, and excellent teachers show the ability to change learning programmes and learning environments to suit their students.

 Here is his TED talk from 2013 https://www.youtube.com/watch?v=aumxbgOdkRU